 When you hover over the six available visualization types, the available figures for the comparison you have chosen will be highlighted.
 Click on your choice, and then click "next" to review your selections and to finalize the layout and design of your figure in Step 7.

 STEP 7: FINAL REVIEW

-This pane displays the choices that you have made, and allows you to manipulate the figure that you will generate.
-You can choose what to display on the x- and y- axes if applicable, as well as to customize your colors using a selection tool or by inputting a hex color code.
+This pane displays the choices that you have made, and allows you to manipulate the visualization that you will generate.
+You can choose what to display on the x- and y-axes if applicable and customize your colors using a selection tool or by inputting a hex color code.
 When you are satisfied with your selections and colors, click "Finish" to generate your figure.

 ADJUSTING YOUR DATA PARAMETERS AND VISUALIZATION AND DOWNLOADING